drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	lies in which triangle.
 The point closest to the circumcenter of the triangle is chosen to be inserted.
 Two CUDA kernels are used in this procedure, one to calculate the distances of each point to their corresponding circumcentres and another to find the minimum distance.
 This procedure relies on computing the distance twice as compute is cheap on GPU as opposed to copying memory of the triangle structures.
-In between all of this arrays which contain information about uninserted points _ptsUninsterted_ are used throughout in order to not waste resources in the form of threads which would obtain instructions to do nothing.
+In between all of these arrays which contain information about uninserted points _ptsUninsterted_ are used throughout in order to not waste resources in the form of threads which would obtain instructions to do nothing.
 The _ptsUninsterted_ array is sorted in order to launch the minimum number of threads needed.
 A few other kerels